Mohammed Aziz Khan (businessman): Career

-In May 2016, Khan was appointed Honorary Consul General of Finland in Bangladesh due to his long-standing business relationship with Finland.
-In particular, Aziz Khan has led Summit Group in building close trade relationships with leading Finnish company Wartsila, who has supplied machinery and equipment to many of the Summit Group's power project.
+In May 2016, Khan was appointed Honorary Consul General of Finland in Bangladesh due to his business relationship with Finland.
+In particular, Aziz Khan had built close trade relationships with Finnish company Wärtsilä, who has supplied machinery and equipment to many of the Summit Group's power project.
+Khan later visited the Rohingya camps in Kutupalong with the Finnish ambassadors to India and Myanmar.

 Also in 2016, Khan led Summit Group in securing $190 million in a consortium led by Standard Chartered to finance a 335 megawatt power plant.
-Khan also helped arranged the largest ever direct loan given to a Bangladeshi company in 2016 for $210 million by Asian Development Bank, International Finance Corporation and Islamic Development Bank.
+Khan also helped arrange the largest ever direct loan given to a Bangladeshi company in 2016 for $210 million by Asian Development Bank, International Finance Corporation and Islamic Development Bank.
 Khan has also indicated that Summit may list on the Singapore Stock Exchange, making it the first Bangladeshi company to do so.

 In September 2016, Khan announced that Summit Group has established a Singaporean company that it will publicly list in Singapore and help raise $2.5 billion to invest in Bangladesh projects such as a liquified natural gas terminal and additional power capacity.

 In January 2017, Summit Group announced that it would build a $500 million LNG terminal in Moheshkhali, Bangladesh.
 The project brings GE as an equity partner.
 Khan has said, "We want to ensure constant supply of primary energy for the country by implementing this project."

-In August 2018, Mitsubishi Corporation acquired 25% of Summit LNG Terminal Co (Pvt) Ltd. In 2019, JERA acquired 22% stake of Summit Power International.
-Summit's Founder Chairman Muhammed Aziz Khan expressed his satisfaction with the investment stating, "Much needed technology and capital for Bangladesh's fast growing power and energy market will be available from JERA with their vast knowledge and balance sheet.
-JERA by far could be our best partner.
-This partnership will support our investment program of USD 3 billion by 2022 in Bangladesh".

 In 2018, Forbes Asia listed Khan and family for the first time as the 34th richest in Singapore.
 In 2020, Forbes listed Muhammed Aziz Khan 37th richest in Singapore.

-In 2021, Khan shares his plans with Bloomberg about Summit, JERA and Mitsubishi Corporation to jointly bid for an estimated US$2.3 billion in FSRU projects in Payra (Bangladesh), Kerawalapitiya (Sri Lanka) and Pakistan as he sees demand for storage increasing as governments face volatility in natural gas prices.
+In 2021, Khan shared his plans with Bloomberg about Summit, JERA and Mitsubishi Corporation to jointly bid for an estimated US$2.3 billion in FSRU projects in Payra (Bangladesh), Kerawalapitiya (Sri Lanka) and Pakistan as he sees demand for storage increasing as governments face volatility in natural gas prices.